-This study was of importance in this era of universal primary education, especially now that Uganda needs motivated staff if performance is to be enhanced at this level.
+This study is of importance in this era of Universal primary Education, especially now that Uganda needs motivated staff if performance is to be enhanced at this level.
 The study, therefore, seeks to explore possible strategies for improving school management and administration.

-The study was of importance to the policy makers and primary school administrators as it identifies major strategies to modify the behavior of teaching staff towards their job performance.
+The study is of importance to the policy makers and primary school administrators as it identifies major strategies to modify the behavior of teaching staff towards their job performance.
 It has in particular identified strategies that will help to improve teacher morale and working conditions, at the same time counteract the factors that lower the teachers' motivation.

-The study has been undertaken with the explicit objective of enabling the researcher obtain a bachelor's degree in education in kampala international university
+The study has been undertaken with the explicit objective of enabling the researcher to obtain a Bachelor degree in Arts with education in Kampala international University